danbz/ofxPCL/README.md

 # ofxPCL

+Windows VS is not supported as PCL does not support latest VS. Linux is not supported yet.

-As file tree is too large, currently, it is not recommended to use the project generator.
+As file tree is too large, currently, it is not recommended to use the project generator, so please follow the instructions below; otherwise, copy `example_empty` to your app directory.

 ## Setup instruction (OS X)